jffernan/my-react-weather-app-api/README.md

 ## Installation

-To use BOTH my React app with my companion Rails API, first clone both from GitHub via 'git@github.com:jffernan/my-react-weather-app-api.git' and 'git@github.com:jffernan/my-react-weather-app.git' at your terminal.
+To use BOTH my React app with my companion Rails API, first clone both from GitHub via 'git clone git@github.com:jffernan/my-react-weather-app-api.git' and 'git clone git@github.com:jffernan/my-react-weather-app.git' at your terminal.
 'CD' to the 'my-react-weather-app' repo, and then run ‘npm install’.
 Last, 'CD' to the 'my-react-weather-app-api' repo, and then run ‘rake start' to launch your http server.

 ## Contributing